garpun/garpun-auth-library-python/README.rst

 ________________

-1. Use `make black` for blacken the code
+1. Use `make blacken` for blacken the code
 2. Use `nox` for run tests and other checks
 3. Set PyCharm default test runner to pytest